reeze/php-leveldb/README.md

 ## Know limitations

-LevelDB was designed to be thread-safe but not process-safe, so if you use php in multi-thread mode (eg, php-fpm) you might not able to open the single db concurrently.
+LevelDB was designed to be thread-safe but not process-safe, so if you use php in multi-process mode (e.g. PHP-FPM) you might not able to open the single DB concurrently.

 > If you app is not designed to serve massive requests, you could try
 > to catch fail to open exception and try to open it again.